 The Commission has also consistently conditioned projects in the Venice Canals area to protect the community character.
 The area is comprised of both old and new one, two and three-story single family residences and a few remaining duplexes.
 The majority of the structures in the area do not exceed thirty feet in height.
 In order to protect the existing scale and character of the neighborhood, and in order to protect the visual corridor along the canal's public walkways, the Commission has consistently limited new development in the canal area to a height of thirty feet, which is consistent with the general height of the area.
-The Commission has, however, allowed portions of some structures to exceed the thirty foot height limit by up to ten feet if the scenic and visual qualities of the area are not negatively impacted.

-In this case, the proposed project has a maximum height of 30 feet (Exhibit #4).
-No portion of the proposed structure exceeds the thirty foot height limit.
-The City of Los Angeles Venice Interim Control Ordinance (ICO) also limits building heights in the area to thirty feet.
+In this case, the proposed project has a maximum height of thirty feet (Exhibit #4).
+Therefore, the proposed project conforms to the Commission's height requirements.